YD-git428/Coderco-learn/linux/README.md

 ## Introduction

 Welcome to the world of Linux!
 This guide introduces essential commands and concepts you’ll need to start navigating the terminal and managing files.
-We’ll keep things simple, straightforward, and beginner-friendly.
+We’ll keep things simple and straightforward.

 Before diving in, let’s define a few key terms: